Questions? We're here to help.

 Are recommendations required?

-Recommendations are required for students who are more than three years beyond high school enrollment.
+Students applying as test optional are required to submit at least one letter of recommendation.
+Two recommendations are required for students who are more than three years beyond high school.
 For all other applicants recommendations are encouraged if you feel they will strengthen your application for admission.

 Are test scores optional?

-Test scores are required for admission as a freshman.
-However, if you have been out of high school for three or more years, test scores are not required.
+Students have the opportunity to apply as test-optional.
+However, test scores are required for scholarship eligibility.
+If you have been out of high school for three or more years, test scores are not required.

 What is the deadline for submitting an application?

-The deadline for freshman application is April 1.
-Applications received after this date will be considered only if space remains in the freshman class, and the applicant is of exceptional merit.
+The deadline for first-time undergraduate application is April 1.
+Applications received after this date will be considered only if space remains in the first-time undergraduate class, and the applicant is of exceptional merit.
 You should apply as soon as possible , as UB notifies applicants of admission on a rolling basis—you will receive an admission decision from us as soon as your application file is complete.

 Do you have special admission requirements for internationally educated students?